-Fire Emblem Akaneianote The name of the country was translated as "Akaneia" in Europe, but "Archanea" in North America.: The original series of games starring Marth in the first and third gamesnote which originally contained a remake of the first as a prologue and is by far the most prolific of the timelines.
-Featuring the first three games in the series and the eleventh and twelfth which were remakes of the first and third.
+Fire Emblem Akaneianote The name of the country was translated as "Akaneia" in Europe, but "Archanea" in North America.: The original series of games, starring Marth in the first and third gamesnote which originally contained a remake of the first as a prologue, and is by far the most prolific of the timelines, encompassing the first three games in the series along with the eleventh and twelfth (since they were remakes of the first and third).
+The second game, Gaidennote The only one of the original 3 games to not feature Marth's story is notable for the many gameplay mechanics differences it has had from the original game and most of the series installments aside from a few notable Spiritual Successor games.
 Awakening also takes place in this timeline, but thousands of years in the future.

-Fire Emblem Jugdral: After the release of the third game Mystery of the Emblem on the Super Famicom the series then moved onto a new set of characters and a new world, in 1996 with the release of fourth Genealogy of the Holy War (Seisen no Keifu) and its sequel/Interquel, Thracia 776 released in 1999.
-Set in the same universe as the Archanea games but hundreds or thousands of years in the past, according to Word Of God.
-The games are notable for having the darkest storyline of the entire franchise and Thracia 776 is known for being extremely difficult even by the standards of the franchise.
+Fire Emblem Jugdral: After the release of the third game (Mystery of the Emblem) on the Super Famicom the series moved on to a new set of characters and a new world, with the release of Genealogy of the Holy War (Seisen no Keifu) in 1996 and its sequel/Interquel, Thracia 776 in 1999.
+Set in the same universe as the Akaneia games but hundreds or thousands of years in the past, according to Word of God.
+The games are notable for having the darkest storyline of the entire franchise, and Thracia 776 is known for being extremely difficult even by the frachise's own standards.

-Fire Emblem Elibe: With the release of final Super Famicom games in the series long after the Super Famicom's successor, Nintendo64 already had been released worldwide.
-The N64 would be the only Nintendo home console not to see a Fire Emblem release, though one had been announced as a fourth game in the Archanea saga.
-That game was scrapped, but according to some accounts, its elements were recycled into Maiden of Darkness, which became Binding Blade .
-Released in 2002, three years after the release of Thracia 776 in a completely new universe and in portable form on the Game Boy Advance as two games, Binding Blade and later a prequel Blazing Sword.
-It was this series that helped spark interest in the series among Western Gamers with the other Super Smash Bros recruit, Roy starring in Binding Blade and his popularity leading to the 2003 release of Blazing Sword being internationally as the first Fire Emblem released in the Western regions.
+Fire Emblem Elibe: The final Super Famicom games in the series were released long after the Super Famicom's successor, the Nintendo64, had been released worldwide.
+The N64 would be the only Nintendo home console not to see a Fire Emblem release, though one had been announced as a fourth game in the Akaneia saga.
+That game was scrapped, but according to some accounts, its elements were recycled into a game subtitled Maiden of Darkness, which eventually became Binding Blade.
+This game was released in 2002, three years after Thracia 776 in a completely new universe and in portable form on the Game Boy Advance as two games, Binding Blade and later the prequel Blazing Sword.
+It was here that interest in the series among western gamers was sparked, with the other Super Smash Bros. recruit, Roy, starring in Binding Blade.
+His popularity lead to the 2003 release of Blazing Sword internationally, as the first Fire Emblem released outside Asia.

-Fire Emblem Tellius: With this series, Path of Radiance on the Nintendo GameCube with Radiant Dawn released on the Wii system, Fire Emblem made its long-awaited return to home consoles starting in 2005 with another new universe.
+Fire Emblem Tellius: With this series, Path of Radiance on the Nintendo GameCube and Radiant Dawn released on the Wii, Fire Emblem made its long-awaited return to home consoles, starting in 2005 with another new universe.
 Starring Ike, the series first non-noble born main character, Path of Radiance marked the franchise first attempt at making the Video Game 3D Leap and the first home console game in the series released outside of Japan.
-Ike would later be and the first Fire Emblem character to come to Super Smash Bros after his game was released stateside with the release of Super Smash Bros.
+Ike would later be the first Fire Emblem character to come to Super Smash Bros. after his game was released stateside, with the release of Super Smash Bros.
 Brawl.

-Fire Emblem: Awakening: After the two remakes of Marth's games on the Nintendo DS, a new Fire Emblem title for the Nintendo 3DS was announced on September 13th 2011.
-Awakening (Nintendo 3DS, 2012/2013) stars yet another royal blue haired swordsman named Chrom, set in the same universe as Archanea and Jugdral but thousands of years in the future from the previous games.
+Fire Emblem Awakening: After the two remakes of Marth's games on the Nintendo DS, a new Fire Emblem title for the Nintendo 3DS was announced on September 13th 2011.
+Awakening (Nintendo 3DS, 2012/2013) stars yet another royal blue haired swordsman named Chrom, set in the same universe as Akaneia and Jugdral but thousands of years in the future.
 The game brings back the world map system of Gaiden and The Sacred Stones, reintroduces the skill system along with a graphical style reminiscent of the Tellius games with a more cartoonish bent when it comes to 3D models and a Seinen art style for character portraits (a welcome departure from the DS games' overly realistic character models), with a 2˝D map and 3D fights.
-A new feature introduced allows units to join in on attacks enemies or block enemy attacks for one another when next to an ally.
-The game was released in April of 2012 in Japan, in the United States on February 4th, 2013, and will be released in PAL regions on April 19, 2013.
+A new feature introduced allows units to join in on allies' attacks or block enemy attacks for one another.
+The game was released in April of 2012 in Japan, in the United States on February 4th, 2013, and in PAL regions on April 19, 2013.

 Provides Examples Of: